Understanding this Specific Investment in Our Schools

 Construction will begin in the Spring of 2019.
 Some will be completed by the new school year in the Fall of 2019.
 All work should be completed by the start of school in 2020.
 To minimize the impact on teaching and learning, we will strive to do as much work as possible during the summer months and over holidays.

 How can I learn about the progress of the projects?

-The construction of the referendum projects will be overseen by a project manager.
-That individual along with the architects will be providing regular updates to the Board of Education and to the community regarding the progress of each project.
+The construction of the referendum projects will be overseen by a project manager, Epic Management, Inc. Epic, along with the architects, will be providing regular updates to the Board of Education and to the community regarding the progress of each project.